kvafy/web-watchdog/README.md

 # web-watchdog

-Web-watchdog is a utility that watches given websites (URLs in general) for changes and availability.
-The interesting portion of the URL content (HTML, JSON etc.) is defined by a regular expression and changes of the website are being watched only in context of the portion matched by the regular expression.
+Web-watchdog is a utility that watches given websites (URLs in general) for content changes and availability, and sends out email notifications when the content changes or site goes down.

+The watched portion of the website content can be defined by CSS and XPath selectors, regular expressions, or their arbitrary combinations.

+Example use cases:

+* New articles on a blog or podcast.
+* Disruptions of public transport links that are relevant to me.
+* Price changes and discounts.
+* ...

 Used technologies:

 * Languages: Clojure, ClojureScript, JavaScript
+* Server: JSoup, Ring, Jetty
 * UI: React.js, Reagent, jQuery, Bootstrap

 ## Prerequisites

 * Java Runtime Environment
-* Leiningen (build tool for clojure)
+* Leiningen (build tool for Clojure)
-* sendmail executable on the PATH and configured ([gmail configuration](https://www.tutorialspoint.com/configure-sendmail-with-gmail-on-ubuntu))
+* *sendmail* executable on the PATH and configured ([gmail configuration](https://www.tutorialspoint.com/configure-sendmail-with-gmail-on-ubuntu))

 ## Running